bzhangcw/bzhangcw.github.io/_pages/about.md

 </li>
 <br>
 <li>
 Before that, I was at the University of Texas at Austin from 2015 to 2017, working with <a href="https://www.me.utexas.edu/people/faculty-directory/bard">Jonathan F. Bard</a>.
-I did my undergraduate study at SJTU.
+I did my undergraduate study at <a href="https://www.sjtu.edu.cn/">SJTU</a>.
 </li>
 <br>
 </ul>